MamboKZulu/DictStore/README.md

 # DictStore
-aq library derived from the dictionary-storage program just being made more efficient,. just a few minor tweeks.s
+a library derived from the "dictionary-storage" program i wrote earlier, just being made more efficient,. just a few minor tweeks.